-The computer network: Terms and Conditions of Use Agreement
+The Computer Network: Terms and Conditions of Use Agreement

-A. The purpose of providing Internet access at Fish Hoek High School is to facilitate the availability of information for the sake of research and education, by providing access to resources, and the opportunity of collaborative research.
+- The purpose of providing Internet access at Fish Hoek High School is to facilitate the availability of information for the sake of research and education, by providing access to resources, and the opportunity of collaborative research.
 The use of Internet accounts provided by Fish Hoek High School must be consistent with these objectives.

-C. Use for commercial activities is not acceptable.
+- Use for commercial activities is not acceptable.
 Use for product advertisement or political lobbying is also prohibited

-Fish Hoek High School has not been established as a public access service or a public forum.
+The Fish Hoek High School has not been established as a public access service or a public forum.
 Fish Hoek High School reserves the right to place reasonable restrictions on material/software accessed or material/software published through the system.

 The use of the network is a privilege, not a right.
 Inappropriate use, including any violation of these conditions and rules, may result in cancellation of the privilege.